 Where can I get information on admission requirements?

-A list of recommended and required courses can be found on each program page, in the Loyalist College Look Book, and by inquiring at a high school guidance office or Loyalist Enrolment Services at 613-969-1913, ext.
+A list of recommended and required courses can be found on each program page, in the Loyalist College Guide, and by inquiring at a high school guidance office or Loyalist Enrolment Services at 613-969-1913, ext.
 2204.

-- Computer Networking & Technical Support and Global Business Management are non-funded programs and are therefore not OSAP eligible.
+- Global Business Management is a non-funded program and is therefore not OSAP eligible.

 To apply for a Dual Credit course at Loyalist College, please find your school board and follow the directions listed below.

 For the following school boards, please return to the Dual Credit page and apply to courses directly under the “Courses” tab.

 For the following school boards, apply at earndualcredits.ca.

 Can’t find your school board?
 Have a question?
 Please contact email@example.com.

 Automotive Service Technician Apprenticeship program